Nesreyli/team-project-csc207g21/README.md

    mvn exec:java -Dexec.mainClass="app.Main"
    ```

-   Or run directly from your IDE by executing `app.Main`.
+   Or run directly from your IDE by running `app.Main`.

-### First Time Setup
+### Setup

 1. Launch the application
 2. Click "Create Account" to sign up
 3. Enter a username and password (minimum 5 characters)
 4. Log in with your credentials
-5. Start exploring stocks and building your portfolio!
+5. Start exploring stocks and build your portfolio!

 ---

 ## User Stories

+This section outlines all of our user stories.

 ### Authentication
 - **Sign Up**: Users can create a new account with a username and password